 First 150,000 solar lights distributed in Zambia climate project

-Namene Solar is celebrating a new milestone as 150,000 pico–solar lights have been distributed across rural areas of Zambia, where there is little or no access to electricity, benefitting over 80,000 households.
+Namene is celebrating a new milestone as 150,000 pico–solar lights have been distributed across rural areas of Zambia, where there is little or no access to electricity, benefitting over 80,000 households.

-Since 2021, the Namene Solar climate team in Zambia, have been working directly with local communities to distribute the solar lights to off-grid families,
+Since 2021, the Namene climate team in Zambia, have been working directly with local communities to distribute the solar lights to off-grid families,

 This climate project aims to eradicate kerosene and fossil fuels used for lighting in rural communities across four provinces in Zambia, reaching up to 1.2 million people.
 The lights are life-changing for people with no energy access or intermittent power.
 They will now have a source of clean, renewable light to replace expensive, harmful fossil-fuel lighting, like the kerosene lamps they would normally rely on to light their essential activities after sunset.